AnkurSaxena135/GameOfLife/README.md

 ### Docker commands

-Example 1: To run 20 generations, for board size 5 command is: `docker run --rm -it  game-of-life:latest --size 5 20` Example 2: To run 10 generations, for board size 25 command is: `docker run --rm -it  game-of-life:latest --size 25 10`
++ **Example 1**: To run 20 generations, for board size 5 command is: `docker run --rm -it  game-of-life:latest --size 5 20`
++ **Example 2**: To run 10 generations, for board size 25 command is: `docker run --rm -it  game-of-life:latest --size 25 10`

 ## NOTE
  For every change in `init_pattern.txt`, new build is required.